 Acorn stair lift codes models 120/130

-Explanation of the codes, what they are telling you and what to do.
+Explanation of the codes, what they are telling you, and what to do.

 Stair lifts have many features to keep you safe and operational at the same time.
 If your lift stops working the codes on your lift can tell you what the problem is.
-It is important to note the codes flash in sequence of a letter then number.
+It is important to note the codes flash in a sequence of a letter and then a number.
 Here are the most common codes for the Acorn 120 and 130 stair lifts.

 C1- This code is normal, it’s to let you know the batteries are charging.

 C4- The internal lift batteries are fully charged.
 All Acorn lifts run off the batteries, the household power is supplied to charge these batteries.